mynah22/Homelab-Guides/firstConfig.md

 - Installation tools
     - ESXI 6.0.0 HP custom image installed on a bootable USB
-    -  A copy of the other OSes you plan to install downloaded to your PC.
-PFsense 2.6.0 is required
+    - PFSense 2.6.0  installation .iso downloaded to your PC
 - Connections
     - Server and VGA monitor plugged into power
-    - VGA Cable plugged into monitor and server
+    - VGA Cable plugged into server and monitor
     - Bootable USB inserted into USB slot on server
     - Keyboard plugged into server
     - At least one 2.5" SATA disk installed into caddy / slot